yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 #### 2.7.4 Defining the JSON Format for Endpoint Reception

 Next, define the JSON data format to be sent to this RESTful service.
-To process messages like `{"message":"What is the benefit of Spring Boot"}` in the HTTP request BODY, define the following class.
+To process messages like `{"message":"What is the benefit of Spring Boot"}` in the HTTP request body, define the following class.

 ```java
 package com.yoshio3;